RaXephon/resource-links/advanced.md

 ###Part I - regular expressions

-# Use regular expressions to:
+Use regular expressions to:
-# a) find number of occurrences for each of degrees listed:  PhD, ScD, MD, MPH, BSEd, MS, JD, etc.
+a) find number of occurrences for each of degrees listed:  PhD, ScD, MD, MPH, BSEd, MS, JD, etc.

+  | REPLACE THIS WITH YOUR RESPONSE

-# b) find how many different titles are there, and their frequencies:  Ex:  Assistant Professor, Professor
+b) find how many different titles are there, and their frequencies:  Ex:  Assistant Professor, Professor
-# c) search for email addresses and put them in a list.
+c) search for email addresses and put them in a list.
-# d) How many different email domains are there (Ex:  mail.med.upenn.edu, upenn.edu, email.chop.edu, etc.)
+d) How many different email domains are there (Ex:  mail.med.upenn.edu, upenn.edu, email.chop.edu, etc.)

   REPLACE THIS WITH YOUR RESPONSE

 # Part 2 - write to csv file
 # a)  write email addresses from Part 1 to csv file